London J. Bot. 1: 366 (1842) APNI

 Rounded shrub to spreading tree, 4–20 m high; branches normally pendulous, branchlets glabrous to minutely sericeous, often pruinose, sometimes angular.
 Phyllodes strap-like, 15–40 cm long, 2–5(–10)mm wide, straight to weakly curved, thinly coriaceous, glabrous or appressed-puberulous, acute to acuminate, apex often strongly arcuate; veins numerous, closely parallel, narrower than intervein spaces.
 Racemes 3–5-headed, rachis 2–15 mm long, subglabrous or with appressed minute hairs; peduncles 6–13 mm long; heads globular, 6–9 mm diam., 25–40-flowered, creamy-white to pale yellow.
 Flowers 5-merous; sepals three-quarters united.
 Pod moniliform, to 26 cm long, 8–12 mm wide, woody-coriaceous, smooth, glabrous except micro-puberulous between seeds; seeds longitudinal, broadly elliptic to oblong-elliptic, 7–9 mm long, dark brown, without aril, funicle enlarged, folded at seed apex and white.
 Eumong (Koorie name, ?central Australia).
 Flowering time irregular, mainly autumn.

 GGr, MuF, MuM, MSB, RobP, VRiv, Wim.
-All mainland states.
+Also WA, NT, SA, Qld, NSW.
 Grows in heavy soils along the Murray River and its floodplain downstream from c.
 Swan Hill with a few sporadic occurrences further south.

 |Bioregion||Occurrence status||Establishment means|